tnebooks/10th-science/questions/science/1-mark-questions/biology/thyroid-gland-requires-120-ug-of-iodine-every-day.md

   - 120 µg
 ---

-The thyroid gland requires approximately ---- of iodine every day for the production of thyroxine?
+How many micrograms (µg) of iodine does the thyroid gland require daily for the production of thyroxine?